 Photo: Generation:landslide! in concert at the Last Concert Cafe in Houston Texas.
 Pictures left to right: Tom Underwood_Kathie Muncy-Underwood_Charles Zittle on drums_Sellers Thomas.

-And then there is keyboardist, Mr. Alan Cunningham.
+And then there is the keyboardist, Mr. Alan Cunningham.
 For those unaware, Generation:landslide! didn’t always have a keys player.
 My first time seeing Alan perform with the group was when they played the House Of Blues (Houston) on my birthday, back in 2014.
-No secret I’m a fan of piano / keyboard playing.
-For myself, I think the additional added layer(s) of sound, opens more doors that a rock band like Generation:landslide! can go through.
-In my opinion they found the right person in Alan, to do just that with.
+No secret I’m a fan of piano/keyboard playing.
+For myself, I think the additional added layer(s) of sound, opens more doors than a rock band like Generation:landslide! can go through.
+In my opinion, they found the right person in Alan, to do just that with.

 “Generation:landslide!
 A band that co-founder Tom Underwood explained to me one fine Saturday afternoon as being akin to something that should be locked up at a top secret military facility like Area 51.
 A remote detachment of Edwards Air Force Base, within the Nevada Test and Training Range, and studied thoroughly.
 Then the both of us shared another bowl, laughed and decided that being dissected was a bad idea because not only might it hurt some, but then only a selected small group of people in white coats, would then know about the Houston Texas (USA) based band, inside and out.
 How fair is that we pondered.
 What about the rest of the world?”